jonuday/explore-rei-einstein/README.md

 `npm install && npm run client-install`

+Build the React Client.

+`npm run client-build`

+Set up your .env (dotenv) file at the project root.
+Minimal settings are below.

+***
+NODE_ENV='LOCAL'
+EINSTEIN_VISION_PRIVATE_KEY=false
+MANUAL_ACCESS_TOKEN=false
+***

+Run the Heroku server locally

+`heroku local`

 # Enabling the Einstein API Manually
-Set EINSTEIN_CLIENT_TOKEN to your manually created token or 'false' to use the response in the /temp directory.
+Set MANUAL_ACCESS_TOKEN to your manually created token to access the API<br />
+You can also set it to 'false' to use the JSON response for 'stewardship' in the /temp directory.
 Generate token at [https://api.einstein.ai/token](https://api.einstein.ai/token)

 ***
-MANUAL_ACCESS_TOKEN=token
+MANUAL_ACCESS_TOKEN=token or false
 EINSTEIN_VISION_ACCOUNT_ID='Account ID'
 EINSTEIN_VISION_URL='https://api.einstein.ai/'
-***

-# Enabling calls to REI for local development

-Calls to the REI website are enabled using the .env file for heroku local developement.

-***
-REI_CALLS=true
 ***

 # Available Scripts